jtejido/ngac/README.md

 **TO-DO**

 At the moment, it's translated verbatim.
-Once all functions are translated, re-factoring will begin (which includes locking mechanisms on fields, memoizing here and there, and multi-thread stuff when necessary).
+Once all functions are translated, re-factoring will begin (which includes locking mechanisms on structs/fields, memoizing here and there, and multi-thread stuff when necessary).

 EPP shall be a PubSub hub model.